nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 - Only one full-text index is allowed per table ([MS187317](http://technet.microsoft.com/en-us/library/ms187317%28v=sql.100%29.aspx)).
 - Full-text indexing cannot be configured to be done synchronously with transaction commits.
 - It does not support circular ON CASCADE DELETE constraints ([KB321843](http://support.microsoft.com/kb/321843)).
+- Synchronous listeners/event handlers updating ACLs are not supported.
+If needed, make them asynchronous.

 * * *